raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 `pause ()` is a pending promise which is resolved after all the other promises have been given a chance to progress towards resolution.
 In Part 2 of this introduction/tutorial, we will talk in more details about the scheduling in Lwt, including the precise scheduling of `pause`.
 In the mean time, from a practical point of view, `pause` introduces explicit points in the program where a promise is pending for a short time.
-Consider the following program and the importance of `pause`: without it, the call to `count` loop forever consuming all the CPU and the value `counting` never evaluates to anything.
+Consider the following program and the importance of `pause`: without it, the call to `count` loops forever consuming all the CPU and the value `counting` never evaluates to anything.

 ```
 let r = ref 0 ;;